20 Email Onboarding Examples You Can Use to Increase Customer Loyalty in 2024

 Key takeaway: Product updates are a great way to push customers to finish registration or upgrade.

-Invitation Emails
+10. Invitation Emails

 Launching a new product or feature is inspiring.
 You always want to see how users react to the product.

 The best way is to give your users early access by inviting them to try it out.
 These emails create anticipation, as everybody wants to be the first in line.
+When I participate in beta launches, it always feels like I’m getting an exclusive or even VIP experience, which is something you should want your customers to feel.

 Let's see how Aero, an air travel company, does this with the email below.

-What We Love
+What I Love

-• There are short text and paragraphs.
+• There are short texts and paragraphs.

 • There's a bold heading with a prominent call to action for new subscribers to book before time elapses.